-We have found a TOS (Terms of Service) friendly approach to running promotions while completely protecting your inventory and have already updated our seller Launchpad with the fix!
+Viral Launch has found a TOS (Terms of Service) friendly approach to running promotions while completely protecting your inventory.
+We have already updated our Amazon seller Launchpad with the fix!

 For those of you who don’t know, Amazon removed the ability to create money/dollar off promotions.
 Meaning, before when a customer applied a coupon, X number of dollars were deducted from the cart’s total.
 However, Amazon (according to their website the change occurred on November 7th, though noticed by most sellers on Friday the 11th) has removed the ability to create money/dollar off promotions, limiting promotions to percent off only.